 - 4. Academic credit may be awarded for certain subjects based on courses completed in the Armed Forces, USAFI, DANTES, or military experience.
 Credit will be based on recommendations in the ACE (American Council on Education) Guide. - 5.
-Departmental Examination.

-- To receive Credit-By-Examination, a student must submit a written request to the Vice President of Instruction setting forth the reasons for the request.
-The Sr. VP of Instruction will consider the validity of the request and may grant credit or arrange for a departmental examination for the student.
+Departmental Examination. - To receive Credit-By-Examination, a student must submit a written request to the Vice President of Instruction setting forth the reasons for the request.
+The Vice President of Instruction will consider the validity of the request and may grant credit or arrange for a departmental examination for the student.
 Such course credit will not be granted until a student has earned twelve (12) semester credit hours in residency at Ranger College.
 Upon completion of these requirements, the course will be listed on the student's transcript with the grade of "CR" (Credit-By-Examination).
-Texas Success Initiative guidelines will be followed. - To be eligible for a departmental examination, the student, in addition to meeting the general requirements outlined above, must have completed two units with no grade below "B" in the area of testing during high school.
+Texas Success Initiative guidelines will be followed.

+- To be eligible for a departmental examination, the student, in addition to meeting the general requirements outlined above, must have completed two units with no grade below "B" in the area of testing during high school.
 In order for the grade earned in a departmental examination to be recorded on the official transcript, the student must have been enrolled in the course on the official count day or pay an examination and recording fee of \$10.00 per credit hour prior to taking the examination.
 The student must earn a minimum grade of "C" on the departmental exam in order to have the course listed on the transcript.
-A letter grade will be recorded for a student enrolled in the course and a grade of "P" (Credit-By-Examination) for students who do not enroll. - The deadline for filing a departmental examination is within 30 days after the first class meeting during the fall and spring semester and the equivalence during other semesters or terms. - Credit earned by examination may be used for graduation or as prerequisites at Ranger College.
-No more than twelve (12) semester credit hours of Credit-By-Examination may be counted toward a degree at Ranger College.
-Hours earned by examination will not be included in computing grade point averages, scholastic honors, or residence requirements for graduation. - A complete list of the approved standardized tests and the minimum scores required for credit at Ranger College is available in the office of the Sr. VP of Instruction and in the Registrar's Office.
+A letter grade will be recorded for a student enrolled in the course and a grade of "P" (Credit-By-Examination) for students who do not enroll. - The deadline for filing a departmental examination is within 30 days after the first class meeting during the fall and spring semester and the equivalence during other semesters or terms. - Credit earned by examination may be used for graduation or to fulfill prerequisite requirements at Ranger College.
+Students may earn a maximum of twelve (12) semester credit hours by this method.
+Hours earned by examination will not be included in computing grade point averages, scholastic honors, or residence requirements for graduation. - A complete list of the approved standardized tests and the minimum scores required for credit at Ranger College is available in the office of the Senior Vice President of Instruction and in the Registrar's Office.
 Students should be aware that other colleges have their individual regulations regarding the transfer of non-traditional credits.